Horbaef

-Horbaef was a son of Pharaoh Khufu and an unknown woman.
-He married his half-sister Meresankh II, and they had two daughters, the ladies Nefertkau III and Nebty-tepites.
-They may have also had one son called Djaty.
-After Horbaef’s death, his widow Meresankh married a pharaoh, her other half-brother, either Djedefra or Khafre, and thus she became a queen.
+Horbaef was a son of King Khufu and an unknown woman.
+It is assumed he married his half-sister Meresankh II, and had 1 daughter, Nebty-tepites.
+They may have also had an additional daughter, Nefertkau III and a son called Djaty.
+After Horbaef’s death, his widow Meresankh married a king, her other half-brother, either Djedefre or Khafre, and thus she became a queen consort.
 It’s possible that Djaty was a son of Meresankh’s second husband because he had a title "king’s son of his body", and Horbaef was a prince but never a king.

 Horbaef was buried in the mastaba G 7410-7420 at Giza.
 Meresankh was also buried there.